AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/backward-incompatible-changes.md

       If you want to keep a container created by a docker-compose operation, use the `docker-compose run` command instead of the `bin/magento-docker` command.

-   -  **Running post-deploy hooks**–The `cloud-deploy` command no longer runs post deploy hooks.
-You must use the new `cloud-post-deploy` command to run post deploy hooks after you deploy.
-Update your scripts to add the command to run post deploy hooks.
+   -  **Running post-deploy hooks**–The `cloud-deploy` command no longer runs post-deploy hooks.
+Use the new `cloud-post-deploy` command to run post-deploy hooks after you deploy.
+Update your scripts to add the command to run post-deploy hooks.

       ```shell
       bin/magento-docker ece-deploy